When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 What happens when you put one of the scariest Navy SEALs and arguably one of the world’s most disciplined men alone in a room with a microphone?
 The Jocko Podcast.

 Former Navy SEAL turned entrepreneur, best-selling author, and business consultant Jocko Willink has been in the trenches, literally.
+And now, he’s created one of the best podcasts for young men looking to get ahead in life and achieve their biggest goals.

 And if you ever need a massive kick in the ass or an inspiring rant to motivate and inspire you into action, you need look no further.